Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/troubleshooting-docker.md

 ### <strong>General Troubleshooting</strong>

-Below you will find some common issues that people run into when attempting to run XM Cloud sites locally with Docker, and their solutions.
+Below you will find some common issues that people run into when attempting to run SitecoreAI sites locally with Docker, and their solutions.

 #### Forgetting to run down.ps1